Call for Abstracts

 Scientific work may be reported in the following formats:

 All accepted submissions (papers, short communications, and poster abstracts) will be published in a special issue of the journal Traffic Injury Prevention (TIP), the premier medline-listed journal for our field.
-Students accepted for presentation are eligible to receive complimentary registration to the conference and a travel stipend of up to $1,300.
+Students accepted for a full-paper or Student Symposium presentation are eligible to receive complimentary registration to the conference and a travel stipend of up to $1,000.
+A limited number of travel awards for presenters of up to $1,000 USD are available to select presenters.

 Example Areas of Study: